 DDS applications requiring a Peer-to-Peer discovery pattern can be accommodated by OpenDDS capabilities.
 This style of discovery is accomplished only through the use of the RTPS protocol as of the current release.
 This simple form of discovery is accomplished through simple configuration of DDS application data readers and data writers running in application processes as shown in Figure 1-4.
 As each participating process activates the DDSI-RTPS discovery mechanisms in OpenDDS for their data readers and writers, network endpoints are created with either default or configured network ports such that DDS participants can begin advertising the availability of their data readers and data writers.
-After a period of time, those seeking one another based on criteria will find each other and establish a connection based on the configured pluggable transport as discussed in Transport Concepts and RTPS\UDP Transport Configuration Options.
+After a period of time, those seeking one another based on criteria will find each other and establish a connection based on the configured pluggable transport as discussed in Extensible Transport Framework (ETF).
+A more detailed description of this flexible configuration approach is discussed in Transport Concepts and RTPS\UDP Transport Configuration Options.